Stevieloh/nci-flow/docs/VPC-Labs/lab-5-associate-subnet-with-vm copy.md

 ---
-sidebar_position: 7
+sidebar_position: 6
-title: "Step 6 - Setup of Access Control List to restrict communication between the Serve"
+title: "Step 5 - Create the Virtuals and associate the VPC Subnets with them"
 ---